A number of statistical and mathematical software options are available for researchers and research students to use at Victoria University.

 Access NVivo via your student login on computers in the library and learning commons.
 Staff and research students may also request installation on their office computer via ITS.

 Staff and students can also use NVivo at home.
-Installation disks are available for overnight loan from library service desks at most campuses.
-Alternatively you can follow the ITS self-service procedure to install NVivo on your personal computers:
+Please follow the IT self-service procedure to install NVivo on your personal computers:

 - Log in with your Active Directory credentials (s + student number, e+staff number and password)

 - From the Services Catalogue select NVivo from the All Categories listing

 - Agree to the end user agreement and you will be emailed the download link and licence key